phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

 to pass the expected class entry as an additional argument after the target zval.
 Note that ``&`` is not being used
 here: The class entry is just extra information for zpp, it will not be modified.

-The ``C`` type uses a different approach to specify additional data.
+The ``C`` type uses a different approach to specify additional type data.
 Here's a sample usage for ``ArrayObject::setIteratorClass()`` method::

     SPL_METHOD(Array, setIteratorClass) {